by Hanks Realty Group

 Final Thought

-A simplified home is not about being minimal.
-It is about being intentional.
+A simplified home isn’t about being minimal.
+I am anything but minimalistic!!
+It’s about being intentional.

 Less clutter.
 More clarity.